 About Travel Fairness Now

-Travel Fairness Nowis made up of more than 70,000 travelers who believe easy, online comparison shopping and genuine transparency are critical to competition, which is vital to health of American families, businesses, communities and the economy.
+Travel Fairness Now is made up of more than 70,000 travelers who believe easy, online comparison shopping and genuine transparency are critical to competition, which is vital to health of American families, businesses, communities and the economy.
 Before travelers can begin the flying experience, they need to survive the buying experience.
-Travel Fairness Now is endorsed by the American Society of Travel Agents and the Travel Technology Association.
 For more information, visit www.travelfairnessnow.org.